SohrabMaleki/SohrabMaleki.github.io/_pages/NewPage.md

 ---
-layout: single  # This uses the 'archive' layout from your `_layouts` directory.
+layout: talk  # This uses the 'archive' layout from your `_layouts` directory.
 title: "My Notes Archive"  # Title of the page
 permalink: /notes-archive/  # URL where this page will be accessible
 ---